NunoDuarte/cv_projects/python/detectionAlgorithm/offlineVideo/simple/README.md

 3. world_viz_timestamps.npy where the timestamps of the world_viz.mp4 is stored

 ### Requirements
+1. openCV version=3.4.0
+2. python3 version=3.5
-1. create a 'input' folder to include all the PupilLabs Capture exported folders for processing
+3. create a 'input' folder to include all the PupilLabs Capture exported folders for processing
-2. make sure each folder contains the files mentioned above
+4. make sure each folder contains the files mentioned above

 ### Steps
 1. python3 main.py